Academic Policies & Standards

 Transfer Credit

-It is the student’s responsibility to have official transcripts of any previous college work completed elsewhere sent to the UVU Admissions Office.
-Transcripts accepted as official by the UVU Admissions Office are automatically sent to the Transfer Credit Office for evaluation and posting.
-The Transfer Credit Office may require the student to supply the catalog, bulletin, or course outlines from previous schools attended to assist in determining the transferability of specific courses.
+It is the student’s responsibility to request that official transcripts of any previous college work completed elsewhere be sent to UVU.
+Official transcripts are evaluated and articulated according to equivalencies determined by UVU faculty or by the Utah System of Higher Education (US.
+Students may be required to supply the catalog, course description, or other relevant information from previous schools to assist in determining the transferability of specific courses.
 Transfer credit may or may not apply to UVU graduation requirements, regardless of the number of credits transferred.

-Transfer courses with grades below “C-” will not be accepted by UVU.
-Transfer courses are not calculated in the GPA.
+Transfer courses numbered 1000 or above, with a grade of D- or higher, are awarded credit at UVU.
+Transfer courses are not calculated in a student’s GPA.
 Individual departments reserve the right to impose limits on the age and grade level of transfer credit.
-There is no limit to the number of transfer credits that may be accepted; however, UVU graduation requirements such as residence, total credits, and GPA must still be met.
+There is no limit to the number of transfer credits that may be accepted; however, UVU graduation requirements such as residency, total credits, and GPA must still be met.

 General Education for Transfer Students

-For transfer students from any Utah State Higher Education institution, UVU shall accept at full value all General Education course work approved by the sending institution, provided it meets the minimum C- letter grade requirement, in any area specified by the Board of Regents document R470.
-These areas include Composition, Quantitative Literacy, Fine Arts, Humanities, Social and Behavioral Science, Biology and Physical Science.
+For transfer students from any Utah System of Higher Education (USHE) institution, UVU shall accept at full value all General Education coursework approved by the sending institution, provided it meets the minimum D- letter grade requirement, in any area specified by Utah Board of Higher Education policy.
+These areas include Written Communication, Quantitative Literacy, Fine Arts, Humanities, Social Science, Biology and Physical Science.
 UVU shall require transfer students to complete any additional coursework needed to satisfy the unmet portions of the UVU General Education requirements.
-Previously completed General Studies course work shall be applied to assure the best possible fit with UVU’s General Education requirements.
-As each transfer student’s requirements may vary, see the Transfer Credit Office (BA 113 for specific requirements.
+As each transfer student’s requirements may vary, see the Registrar's Office Transfer Credit department for specific transfer information.

 Credit for ACT/SAT Scores